In vintage performance vs. 49ers, Russell Wilson shows why the Seahawks can still dream big

 That’s why it must have galled him, deep down, to be facing the possibility of a third consecutive defeat when the Seahawks fell behind early to the 49ers with an offense that seemed nonfunctional, if not dysfunctional.
 Three consecutive losses has not happened to Wilson in 10 NFL seasons; in fact, not since his sophomore year in college.

-Yet Wilson said the streak was not part of his mindset entering the game, or during it as he displayed the vigor and moves of his 21-year-old self.
+Yet Wilson said the streak was not part of his mindset entering the game, or during it as he displayed the vigor and moves of a 21-year-old version of himself.

 “I don’t think about losing,” he said.
 “It’s not in my repertoire, not in my thought process.
 I just think about winning.”